mccraigmccraig/freyja/README.md

 ```

 Since `Pure` just wraps an ordinary-value, it needs no further
-interpreation, and we can pop the first continuation from the `q` ,
+interpretation, and we can pop the first continuation from the `q`,
 and pass the value we have - `5` - straight on to the next
 continuation from the `q`: